kwe92/Ninja-Card-App-Demo/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# The Ninja Level App is a basic app to get you familar with Flutter app development and Widget State